 The intuitive entrepreneur is brave and confident enough to take on all their branding on their own.
 They usually have a good sense of what their business and brand stands for, so it makes sense to try out the process on their own.
-But Mara says the problem with this approach is that it’s limited by the mind of the entrepreneur, missing an outside perspective.
+But the problem with this approach is that it’s limited by the mind of the entrepreneur, missing an outside perspective.
 No matter how clear your vision is, it can be very helpful to have a consultation with a branding professional.
 Hearing what they have to say can give you insight into things you’ve never thought about before and avoid expensive mistakes down the line.

 The Traditional Marketing Approach

-This is when marketing professionals are attempting to approach branding as if they were executing a marketing strategy.
-They’re thinking a lot about numbers and how to reach sales goals with their branding.
+Some marketing professionals and certain business owners attempt to approach branding as if they were executing a marketing strategy.
+They think a lot about numbers and how to reach sales goals with their branding.
 Which isn’t necessarily a bad thing, it’s just not what branding’s all about.
-Mara and Bianca both agree that this approach doesn’t focus on the bigger picture.
-They’re not truly “nurturing their customer base long-term.”
-Bianca finds this approach “hard to connect with as a consumer.”
+This approach doesn’t focus on the bigger picture, because it’s not truly nurturing a customer base emotionally and in the long term.

 The Designer Approach

-Mara confesses that, “in those early days before I was able to think outside of a designer, to me it was just all about the visual results.”
-She wasn’t thinking about the actual brand strategy, so she would often have to go back and fix the brand guidelines she had created when new information about the business would come to light (such as the preferences of the target audience or problems with the brand name).
+When Mara was new to branding, she had a designer’s bias.
+She believed it was all about the visual results.
+Because she wasn’t thinking about the actual brand strategy, she would often have to go back and fix the brand guidelines she had created when new information about the business would come to light (such as the preferences of the target customer or problems with the brand name).
 Many designers share this bias.

 The Copywriter/Strategist Approach

 When Bianca was new to branding, she had a writer’s bias.
 Her goal was to create a very deep, meaningful idea, without considering the implications on style and design.
-Trying to get people’s attention quickly and keep it” can get pretty difficult if you forget that people’s visual experience with a brand is just as important to their experience as words and ideas.
+Trying to get people’s attention quickly and keep it is difficult if you forget that people’s visual experience with a brand is just as important to their experience as words and ideas.
 Visuals create an immediate emotional impression, giving key information about what kind of person the message is for and where to look first.
 Language takes advantage of the attention the visual has grabbed, driving the message home.